carpentries/governance/code-of-conduct-transparency-reports/2024-10-01-coc-transparency-report.md

 ### Reports

-Between 2024-07-02 and 2024-10-01, the Code of Conduct committee processed NO formal incident report.
+Between 2024-07-02 and 2024-10-01, the Code of Conduct committee processed NO formal incident reports.

 ### Potential Code of Conduct Breaches